HikikoMarmy/PSUEx/README.md

 - Floor Reader for extended item loot information.
 - Camera Controls for distance, height, and rotation speed.
 - Hooking & extending PSU engine behavior

-> **Note:** This project is still in early development.
-Expect breaking changes and bugs along the way.

 ---